Factor-augmented sparse MIDAS regressions with an application to nowcasting: Nowcasting GDP growth

-In our model, we use $\ell_n$ to denote the number of leads in high-frequency data used.
-It is frequency-indexed and varies based on the nowcasting horizon.
-For instance, in the context of the monthly panel of predictor variables, $\ell_1\in(1,2,3)$, represents the number of leading months in monthly predictors.
-Conversely, in the weekly panel, $\ell_2\in(4, 8, 13)$, which approximately corresponds to the number of leading weeks.
-The horizon index reflects the availability of high-frequency data within the quarter $t$.
-For example, when $\ell_1 = 1$ or $\ell_2 = 4$, we incorporate 1 leading month or 4 weeks of available high-frequency data within the quarter, resulting in a horizon of 2 months.

-We apply our methods to nowcast the initial release of real US GDP growth, often referred to as the ``advance" release.
-Typically, this release becomes available towards the end of the first month of the subsequent quarter, except for the 2018 Q4 release.
-In this case, the first release was made available on February 28$^{\text{th}}$, 2019 (second month) due to a partial government shutdown from December 22, 2018, to January 25, 2019, lasting 35 days.
-Additional details regarding this event can be found at the Bureau of Economic Analysis.
-In our analysis, we utilized real-time GDP vintages sourced from the Archival Federal Reserve Economic Data St. Louis Fed (ALFRED) database.
-We have set the in-sample data period from 1984 Q1 to 2007 Q4.
-Our first nowcast is for 2008 Q1, and we use an expanding window approach to compute nowcasts for subsequent quarters.
+We apply our methods to nowcast the initial, or ``advance," release of real U.S. GDP growth, which is typically published near the end of the first month of the following quarter.
+(An exception is the 2018 Q4 release, which was delayed due to a government shutdown.)
+Further details on this event are available from the Bureau of Economic Analysis.
+For our analysis, we use real-time GDP vintages from the ALFRED database maintained by the St. Louis FED.
+The in-sample period spans 1984 Q1 to 2007 Q4, with nowcasting beginning in 2008 Q1 and proceeding quarter by quarter using an expanding window approach.

-\textbf{Monthly macroeconomic panel.} The monthly covariates and factors are based on the well-known FRED-MD real-time dataset, see \cite{mccracken2016fred} for further details.
-We restrict the series such that all of them are available in all vintages used for out-of-sample forecasting.
-We also omit all financial series from the monthly panel.
-In total, we use 76 monthly series in our final monthly panel.
+\textbf{Monthly macroeconomic regressors $\boldsymbol{\tilde{x}}$.} The monthly covariates and factors are drawn from the FRED-MD real-time dataset; see \citet{mccracken2016fred} for details.
+All variables are transformed according to the authors’ recommended procedures.
+We retain only those series that are consistently available across all vintages used for out-of-sample forecasting and exclude financial variables from the monthly panel.
+The final dataset includes 76 monthly macroeconomic series.